cyring/CoreFreq/README.md

 ```
 MSR_IA32_TEMPERATURE_TARGET - MSR_IA32_THERM_STATUS [DTS]
 ```
-  If the MSR_IA32_TEMPERATURE_TARGET is not provided by the Processor, a default value of 100 degree Celsius is considered as a target.
+&nbsp;&nbsp;&nbsp;&nbsp;If the MSR_IA32_TEMPERATURE_TARGET is not provided by the Processor, a default value of 100 degree Celsius is considered as a target.

 * Q: The menu option "Memory Ctrl" does not open any window ?